cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-gce.md

 A [service account](https://cloud.google.com/iam/docs/service-accounts#types){:target="_blank"} is a GCE identity that Google Cloud can use to run API requests on your behalf.
 If you've never used a GCE service account before, please read [Google's documentation](https://cloud.google.com/iam/docs/service-accounts#types){:target="_blank"} before starting.

 To use a GCE service account with a Cloud 66 application, you must add the name of the account to your [manifest](/{{page.collection}}/quickstarts/getting-started-with-manifest.html) using the format `configuration/instance_service_account_name`.
-For example, this would configure MySQL to use the GCE service account named `mysql-user`:
+For example, this would configure MySQL to use the GCE service account named `mysql-user@my-project-name.iam.gserviceaccount.com`:

 ```yaml
 mysql: